spolti/fb0b63de298a4a87b8c09f3a38e2e09a4c98/README.md

 # Classification-rules

---
-confirmar com a professora
-- como atribuir os sinais das operaçoes
-- qual o limite da idade
-- a partir de quem o fitness é calculado
-- perguntar para a professora sobre o trehsold, no artigo fala (por enquanto usar o que a profesora falar)
-  - We used a Limit value of 0.3, so that conditions with a weight smaller than or equal to 0.3 were effectively removed from the rule.
-Note that mutations in the field weight can cause the corresponding attribute to be removed or re-inserted into the rule.
-  - E na aula gravada, fala o contrário

-Validaçåo cruzada em teste?

 This is an implementation of the Classification Rules algorithm, based on the paper **Discovering Comprehensible Classification Rules with a Genetic Algorithm** by M.V.
 Fidelis.